swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world.md

 The `"static"` feature flag statically links the wlroots library to the binary.
 This is optional, but encouraged since there's no stable ABI guarantee and it makes it easier to distribute the compositor to others.

+Because the library is changing constantly however, it is suggested you add it as a git submodule to your project instead of using crates.io.

 ## A minimal compositor

 Here is the smallest, simplest compositor you can make with wlroots: